TimeToogo/Pinq/query-provider.md

 //Echos: 400
 {% endhighlight %}

 This is an extremely basic, useless and naive implementation of the query provider, but nevertheless it does exactly as we wanted.

-Hopefully, this helps to illustrate the capabilities of Pinq and its built-in expression language.
-Its ability and to provide a seamless integration with PHP and external data sources.
+Hopefully, this helps to illustrate the capabilities of Pinq and its built-in expression language and query infrastructure.
+The ability and to provide a seamless integration with PHP and external data sources.